aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-# From Python to Bytecode
+# Tailbiter: from Python to Bytecode

 > "Python is about having the simplest, dumbest compiler imaginable."
-> --- Guido von Rossum in *Masterminds of Programming*
+> ---Guido von Rossum in *Masterminds of Programming*

 People write source code, machines run machine code.
 A compiler turns one into the other---how?
 The whiff of magic to this hasn't quite